Bill Bevens: Baseball career

-Bevens later stated that his arm went dead during the World Series, which did not get better over the next couple of years.
+Bevens later stated that his arm went dead during the World Series and did not get better over the next couple of years.
 He eventually landed another major league job with the Cincinnati Reds in 1952, but was sold to the Triple-A Pacific Coast League San Francisco Seals before he could see any action for the Reds.
 He finished his career with the Salem Senators in 1953 at the age of 35.
 He retired to raise his family, working at a local cannery before becoming a manager of a trucking company.
 To the day he died, he received mail asking about the game and an autograph, with no apparent bitterness.

 Death

 Bevens died of lymphoma on October 26, 1991, five days after his 75th birthday.
 He was interred in Restlawn Memory Gardens, Salem, Oregon.